a-paxton/living-documents/README.md

 just play around---remember, no matter what you do, you can't permanently ruin a Binder instance, since you can just get a new one).

-In the `rmarkdown` directory, you'll find two R markdown files:
+In the `rmarkdown` directory, you'll find three files:

 * `rmarkdown-basic.Rmd`: Start here.
-Playing around with this file will give you a very basic introduction to the R markdown format.
+Playing around with this file will give you a very basic introduction to the R markdown format and its components.

 * `rmarkdown-fake_experiment_data_analysis.Rmd`: Once you're done with the basic introduction, try this more realistic (but still toy) R markdown.
 It will demonstrate how you might structure a reproducible report.

+* `r_library_installation.r`: This file is called by the toy reproducible report to install required libraries.

 ## Further reading and more examples